PLEASE HELP THE SEAHORSE TRUST IN ITS CAMPAIGN TO END THE SEASIDE CURIO TRADE

 THIS IS A DEVASTATING TRADE THAT KILLS SO MANY SPECIES

-Our friends at Save our Seahorses in Ireland have done undercover work and discovered that the official figures do not show the true scale of the seahorse trade and SOS estimates that every year in excess of 150 million seahorses are caught for the curio and medicine trades, which means that as a species, seahorses could be extinct in 25 to 30 years.
-This has to STOP !!!!
+Our friends at Save our Seahorses (SOS) in Ireland carried out undercover work, and discovered that the official figures do not show the true scale of the seahorse trade.
+SOS estimates that every year in excess of 150 million seahorses are caught for the curio and medicine trades, which means that seahorses could be extinct in less than 20 years.

 Make a Difference